Ritika821/Drinks-Python-Data-Analysis/README.md

 ## Conclusion :

 The global alcoholic drinks market size was valued at USD 1,448.2 billion in 2021 and is expected to expand at a compound annual growth rate of 10.3% from 2022 to 2028.
 This can be credited to the growing consumption of premium beer from developed economies.
 The growing demand for beer, wine, and dark spirits is enhancing the sales of alcoholic beverages.
-From the above analysis we can conclude that there are total 193 countries and 5 countinents in the dataset under which out of this 193 countries, beer consumption is popular in Namibia country which is in Southern Africa, wine consumption is famous in France country which is in Europe, spirit consumption is mostly consumed in Grenada country which is in Caribbean and pure alcohol is famous in Belarus country which is in Europe.
-In this Dataset out of 5 countinents Europe is the top most consumer of the beverages and has highest contribution in the worldwide alcoholic drink market.
+From the above analysis we can conclude that there are total 193 countries and 5 continents in the dataset under which out of this 193 countries, beer consumption is popular in Namibia country which is in Southern Africa, wine consumption is famous in France country which is in Europe, spirit consumption is mostly consumed in Grenada country which is in Caribbean and pure alcohol is famous in Belarus country which is in Europe.
+In this Dataset out of 5 continents Europe is the top most consumer of the beverages and has highest contribution in the worldwide alcoholic drink market.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------